Degree one maps on four manifolds with cyclic fundamental groups

 (2) If $X$ is almost spin, then $Y$ is almost spin or spin. \end{lemma} \begin{proof} Since $I(Y;\mathbb Z_2)$ is a direct summand of $I(X;\mathbb Z_2)$, the characteristic element $w_2(X)$ of $I(X;\mathbb Z_2)$ is also a characteristic element of $I(Y;\mathbb Z_2)$.
 By the uniqueness of characteristic elements $w_2(X)=0$ implies $w_2(Y)=0$.
 If $\pi_1(X)=\pi_1(Y)$, then $f$ induces an isormorphism on $\pi_1$ hence lifts to a degree one map $\widetilde f$ between the universal covers $\widetilde f \colon \widetilde X \to \widetilde Y$.
 Then $\widetilde X$ is spin implie $\widetilde Y$ is spin. \end{proof}

 A rational homology 4-sphere $\Sigma$ has vanishing integral intersection form $I_\Sigma$.
 It is known that finite cyclic group can be realized as the $\pi_1$ of rational homology 4-spheres.
-See Proposition \ref{RHS-chi4} for a necessary and sufficient condition for a group $G$ can be realized as the $\pi_1$ of a rational homology 4-sphere.
 The next proposition will provide a classification of such realizations.

 \begin{proposition} Suppose $\Sigma$ is a rational homology 4-sphere with $\pi_1(\Sigma)=\ZZ_n$.